atacamagroup/survivalguide/README.md

-# Handbook
+# Survival Guide

-Graduate student handbook documenting the [hidden curriculum][hidden] and tips to help you succeed in graduate school and beyond.
+Graduate student survival guide documenting the [hidden curriculum][hidden] and tips to help you succeed in graduate school and beyond.

 Inspired by https://github.com/vandybgsa/handbook.